 Masresha Taye – Livestock insurance and pastoral livelihoods in southern Ethiopia (supported by ILRI and IDS/PASTRES)

 Natasha Maru – Mobility and pastoralism in western India (self-funding, with IDS/PASTRES support for fees)

-Palden Tsereng – Institutions and hybrid land governance in pastoral areas of Amdo Tibet (PASTRES ERC Advanced Grant funding)
+Palden Tsering – Institutions and hybrid land governance in pastoral areas of Amdo Tibet (PASTRES ERC Advanced Grant funding)

-Giulia Simula – Market networks and pastoral livelihods in Sardinia (PASTRES ERC Advanced Grant funding).
+Giulia Simula – Market networks and pastoral livelihoods in Sardinia (PASTRES ERC Advanced Grant funding).